-There is something in the act of writing it out that forces us to go to a deeper level.
+- Write out all possible reasons.
+There is something in the act of writing it out that forces us to go to a deeper level when looking for answers.

 There may often be a sense of “I have failed” when you have worked in one career for many years and are now faced with the fact that you don’t like what you do or are being forced to start over.